dlang/DIPs/DIPs/DIP1xxx-rval_to_ref.md

   fun(__temp0 := 10);
 }
 ```
-Where `T` is the function argument type.
+Where `T` is the *function argument type*.

 To mitigate confusion, I have used `:=` in this example to express the initial construction, and not a copy operation as would be expected if this code were written with an `=` expression.

-In the edge case where a function initialises an output variable:
+In the case where a function output initialises an variable:
 ```d
 R result = fun(10);
 ```